-Jim Nash is a general assignment reporter for KTLA.
-He joined the station in September 2000.
+Jim Nash was a general assignment reporter for KTLA.
+He joined the station in September 2000 and left in September 2014.

 Before he came to Los Angeles, Jim was a Washington, D.C., correspondent for the national chain of Tribune stations, including KTLA.
 For 10 years, he covered the White House, under the Ronal Reagan, George H.W.
 Bush and Bill Clinton administrations.
 While in D.C., Jim also did main street business reporting for the nationally syndicated "First Business" morning program.